RuzhangZhao/Immigrate/README.md

 Please use the link [https://cran.r-project.org/package=Immigrate](https://cran.r-project.org/package=Immigrate) for the R package.

-We also implement the following three methods in this R package.
+We also implement the following three hypothesis-margin based methods in this R package.

-$\texttt{IM4E}$ :

-Bei, Yuanzhe, and Pengyu Hong.
+*IM4E*: Bei, Yuanzhe, and Pengyu Hong.
 "Maximizing margin quality and quantity." *2015 IEEE 25th International Workshop on Machine Learning for Signal Processing (MLSP)*.
 IEEE, 2015.

-$\texttt{Simba}$ :

-Gilad-Bachrach, Ran, Amir Navot, and Naftali Tishby.
+*Simba*: Gilad-Bachrach, Ran, Amir Navot, and Naftali Tishby.
 "Margin based feature selection-theory and algorithms." *Proceedings of the twenty-first international conference on Machine learning*.
 2004.

-$\texttt{LFE}$ :

-Sun, Yijun, and Dapeng Wu.
+*LFE*: Sun, Yijun, and Dapeng Wu.
 "A relief based feature extraction algorithm." *Proceedings of the 2008 SIAM International Conference on Data Mining*.
 Society for Industrial and Applied Mathematics, 2008.